exorad/exorad-wiki/doc/source/configfile/opac.rst

       zero_eps: 2.0e-5
       p0: 700

+    chemistry:  # Section containing FeH and CO for chemical equilibrium in opacities
+      FeH: 0.0
+      CO: 0.55

     grid:  # Section containing arguments for the temperature gridding in the opacity grid

     prt:  # Section containing arguments of the Radtrans object of petitRADTRANS